Norwegian Wood

 window closed.

-The shutter made a terrific grinding noise as I raised it three feet from
+The shutter made a terrific grinding noise as I raised it three feet

 the ground, ducked under, and lowered it again.
 The shop was pitch

 black inside.
-I managed to feel my way to the back stairway, tripping
+I managed to feel my way to the back stairway,

 over bound piles of magazines.
 I unlaced my shoes and climbed the